BenoitDuffez/RedmineQuotesInvoices/README.md

 # Project

 Highly in WIP.
 Not useable by anyone but me atm.
-I'm planning to make this easier to use for other freelancers should the show interest for this project.
+I'm planning to make this easier to use for other freelancers should they show interest for this project.

 I initially intended to create this project as a Redmine plugin that would be tightly integrated into Redmine, but I can't stand rails.